RaiderRobotix/Scouting-Client/README.md

 ##FRC Scouting Client

-A Java-based desktop client that processes scouting data from JSON files and pulls data from The Blue Alliance
+A Java-based desktop client that processes scouting data from JSON files and pulls data from The Blue Alliance.
+To be used with the [Android scouting app](https://github.com/spencerng/Scouting-App)

 Features: